idjibril/WATT-mobile-wallet/README.md

 WATT://WA3URoGxSeXa91qrCqtugRjWhz3xdAgWCKHdqG1niMbRKsA5WRcRMJPNSPQKP2g1zz5EHf8dfpmMJVC56exMYSnV2Y9YhRXZH?amount=10000&name=Starbucks%20Coffee&paymentid=f13adc8ac78eb22ffcee3f82e0e9ffb251dc7dc0600ef599087a89b623ca1402
 ```

-This would send `100 TRTL` (10000 in atomic units) to the address `WA3URoGxSeXa91qrCqtugRjWhz3xdAgWCKHdqG1niMbRKsA5WRcRMJPNSPQKP2g1zz5EHf8dfpmMJVC56exMYSnV2Y9YhRXZH`, using the name `Starbucks Coffee` (Note the URI encoding), and using a payment ID of `f13adc8ac78eb22ffcee3f82e0e9ffb251dc7dc0600ef599087a89b623ca1402`
+This would send `100 WATT` (10000 in atomic units) to the address `WA3URoGxSeXa91qrCqtugRjWhz3xdAgWCKHdqG1niMbRKsA5WRcRMJPNSPQKP2g1zz5EHf8dfpmMJVC56exMYSnV2Y9YhRXZH`, using the name `Starbucks Coffee` (Note the URI encoding), and using a payment ID of `f13adc8ac78eb22ffcee3f82e0e9ffb251dc7dc0600ef599087a89b623ca1402`

 You can also just display the URI as a hyperlink.
 If a user clicks the link, it will open the app, and jump to the confirm screen, just as a QR code would function.
 (Provided all the fields are given)